stefanfmeyer/codesnippetsai.extension.issues/README.md

 If you have any issues or would like some support, please [Join the Discord](https://discord.gg/GVg7Xx5QVw) before writing a review!

+If you prefer using GitHub issue reporting, you can report issues on the dedicated Repository [Report an Issue](https://github.com/stefanfmeyer/codesnippetsai.extension.issues/issues)

 #### NEW in v1.0.4

 You can now continue the conversation with follow-up questions to the AI 💬